Hartung Hall work day Saturday, May 16

 Help raise funds to purchase the Ester Community Park!

-The annual Spring Chili Feed is a day to play at the park, or on the hills and trails around Ester, and then join community members for chili, cornbread and dessert at the Golden Eagle.
-Enjoy live folk/original music while you eat!
+The annual Chili Feed is a celebration of spring in Ester.
+Go play at the park, or on the hills and trails around Ester, and then join community members for chili, cornbread and dessert at the Golden Eagle.
+Enjoy live music while you eat!

 Suggested donation $10 individual; $25 family.